-testing statute that is applicable to your case.
-All fifty states have some sort of post-conviction DNA testing statute.4 If you are a state prisoner in one of these states, read Subsection (a) below on how to make your motion.
-If you are a federal prisoner, you should file your motion under the Justice for All Act.5 Subsection (c) below explains how that statute works.
+Before filing a motion for a new trial based on newly discovered evidence (discussed in Part B(2)), you need to file a motion to secure DNA testing.
+How you must file your motion will depend on the post-conviction DNA testing statute that is applicable to your case.
+All fifty states have post-conviction DNA testing statutes.
+If you are incarcerated in a state prison in one of these states, read Subsection (a) below on how to make your motion.
+If you are incarcerated in a federal prison, you should file your motion under the Justice for All Act.
+Subsection (c) below explains how that statute works.